Self Hosting Quick Start Guide

 Start & Test your XAMPP Server

-For everything to work, you need to run the two modules shown below:
+For everything to work, you need to start the two modules shown below:

 Start the modules using the XAMPP Control Panel: